Radiation Therapy for Retinoblastoma

 Retinoblastoma is a radiosensitive tumor, meaning it responds well to radiation therapy.
 Radiation helps destroy retinoblastoma tumors with minimal effect on a child’s vision.
 It is sometimes used in combination with chemotherapy or focal therapy to shrink tumors and kill cancer cells.

 Because of its risk of long-term complications, however, it is usually avoided in children with retinoblastoma.
-When it is used, doctors at Hassenfeld Children's Hospital of New York at NYU Langone use targeted radiation to avoid damage to healthy tissue near the tumor.
+When it is used, doctors at Hassenfeld Children’s Hospital at NYU Langone use targeted radiation to avoid damage to healthy tissue near the tumor.
 An anesthesiologist uses general anesthesia to help a child remain still during treatments.

 Plaque Radiation Therapy

 In plaque radiation therapy, radioactive “seeds” the size of grains of rice are placed on or near the tumor to deliver continuous, concentrated radiation while sparing other tissues in the eye.
 Also called brachytherapy, this treatment is typically used to treat small retinoblastomas located near the front of the eye or tumors that recur after other therapies.

 Plaque radiation can destroy the tumor with little risk to the macula, the central part of the retina responsible for clear and defined vision.

 First, an eye cancer specialist sews a small gold plaque, which is a bowl-shaped container filled with radioactive seeds, directly onto the eye beneath the tumor.
 This procedure requires two surgeries—one to implant the plaque on the eye and another to remove it.
 The plaque remains in the eye for five to seven days, and the child either stays in the hospital or at home during the treatment.

 Because the radiation is applied near the lens of the eye, a cataract may form one to three years after treatment.
 Like cataracts in adults, this clouding of the lens caused by radiation is treatable in children.